 From: Adam Found and Peter Tomlinson

-Adam Found is a Policy Fellow at the C.D.
-Howe Institute and Peter Tomlinson is a Sessional Lecturer at University of Toronto.
+Adam Found is Metropolitan Policy Fellow at the C.D.
+Howe Institute and Peter Tomlinson is a consultant who has held Sessional Lectureships in Economics at the University of Toronto.

 To send a comment or leave feedback, email us at email@example.com.